yeungalan0/site-monorepo/posts/sleep.md

 # Why do I care

 [NUMEROUS][sleep-search] [sites][sleep-site], [videos][sleep-videos], and
-experts preach the overwhelming benefits of sleep, and yet, so people actually value it with common sayings as "you can sleep when you're dead".
+experts preach the overwhelming benefits of sleep, and yet, so few people actually value it with common sayings as "you can sleep when you're dead".
 But what if you die sooner without sleep?

 Just to list a [few known benefits][sleep-benefits], sleep has shown to: